I recently worked with a client organization that called me in to help them solve a problem.

 Creating Visibility for a High-Performance Culture

-A big part of what I do is help management gain the confidence and skills to receive honest feedback.
+A big part of what I do as an executive coach is help management gain the confidence and skills to receive honest feedback.
 If you want to identify and solve the challenges your organization is facing, your leadership team must be open to learning about them without becoming defensive.
 Hearing about issues from employees isn’t a problem; it’s an opportunity to make improvements.

 Employees who care about the organization and its success will bring concerns to leaders—if those leaders are open to hearing them.
 It’s when you don’t hear about problems that you’re really in trouble.
 That means your A and B players have checked out and are polishing their resumes for a quick escape.